 By taking careful and regular care of your hearing aid you should reduce the number of times you need to visit our aftercare services.

-This page will advise on steps that could save you time, any travelling and possible car parking expense, as well as giving you a better hearing experience.
+This page advises on steps that could save you time, any travelling and possible car parking expense, as well as giving you a better hearing experience.

 However, at some point you may have a problem that you cannot solve and you will need to access your most convenient aftercare service.

 Please remember that when you obtained the hearing devices from our service, this was as an ‘on-loan’ NHS arrangement and therefore the device(s) do not belong to you and instead are property of the NHS.

 Please maintain and take care of these devices to the best of your ability.

 There are two types of BTE hearing aids, you will have the style most appropriate for your hearing loss.
 Please keep the hearing aids clean, this can be done by wiping them with a damp cloth or a wipe.

 BTE hearing aids need regular maintenance and you should change the tubes every four to six months, this can be done at our aftercare services, or if you would like to retube your BTE hearing aid yourself please see below.

 Maintaining and cleaning in the ear (ITE) hearing aids